gyes51y767p/api-design-java-JUnit/README.md

-# engine.EasyRegex Introduction
+# EasyRegex Introduction
  Regex Expression is a powerful tool for pattern matching and text manipulation.
 It allows you to define a pattern, which is a sequence of characters, and then search for, match, or manipulate text based on that pattern.
-Regex could be very complicated, confused for beginners. `engine.EasyRegex` helps to create and verify the regex pattern.
+Regex could be very complicated, confused for beginners. `EasyRegex` helps to create and verify the regex pattern.
  Maven is the dependencies management tool for the project.
 # Keywords
 regex pattern, regex expression, generate regax, remove extra space, test regex, maven